cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-CCC ISIS SCIENCE GROUND OPERATIONS-EN.md

 # Context

-CS Group responsabilities for Support in Task Delegation of MCO and Ground Operations of CCCs ISIS Science are as follows:
+CS Group responsabilities for Support in delegation of MCO task and CCC Isis Science soil operations are as follows:
-* * Management of ground support for Task Delegation operations by CS GROUP
+* * Piloting the floor support for task delegation by CS Group

 ![Main Picture](Project-CNES-CCC ISIS SCIENCE GROUND OPERATIONS-EN pict 2.png)

 The features are as follows:
-* **Delegation of tasks for ground support in routine operation**: MCO and operations support (shifts, on-call support), test support, Cluster Sciences Platform management, integration and qualification of new LdP versions
+* **Delegation of tasks for the floor support in routine exploitation **: MCO and support for operations (shifts, on -calls), tests to tests, cluster science platform management, integration and qualification of new LDP versions
-	**Contribution to the ISIS shared AIV (MIG), the shared exploitation layer (PULP) and the ClusterSciences** AIV: AIV and testing of new versions of LdP, integration of new missions
+	**Contribution to the ISIS shared AIV (MIG), to the shared operating layer (PULP) and to the AIV Clustersciences **: AIV and tests of new versions of LDP, integration of new missions
-	**Task delegation**: support for the definition, implementation and technical management of operations support tools
+	**Delegation of task **: support for definition, implementation and technical management of operations aid tools

 # Project implementation

 The project objectives are as follows:
-* Delegation of tasks for MCO and routine ground operations for scientific or civil missions based on the ISIS Product Line: SWOT, N3SS missions, etc.
+* Delegation of tasks for MCO and operations routine operations to operate scientific or civil missions based on the ISIS product line: Swot, N3SS, ...

 The processes for carrying out the project are:
-* Specific process of Assembly, Integration, Validation Qualification of Ground Control Segments
+* Specific assembly process, integration, validation qualification of control soil segments
-* Ground control segment qualification system tests: Compatibility, Technical and Operational Qualification
+* Tests qualification system for control soil segments: compatibility, technical and operational qualification

 # Technical characteristics

 The solution key points are as follows:
-* Deployment of virtualized architecture, equipment, costs, security
+* Deployment of virtualized architecture, equipment, cots, security
-* Configuration and deployment of CCC and SCP/SSV (experts) and test lines (Onboard, Ground, FDS users)
+* Configuration and deployment of CCC and SCP/SSV (Experts) and Test lines (Bord, Floor, FDS)
-* Spatial databases/Systems: BD generation, LdP configuration, TM/TC qualification
+* Spatial/Systems databases: BD generation, LDP configuration, TM/TC qualification
-* Highly experienced team (ISIS experts)
+* Very experienced team (ISIS experts)